itmattersprin/itmattersprin.github.io/istruzioni.md

    > git clone git@github.com:itmattersprin/itmattersprin.github.io.git
    ```
    (or checkout [https://github.com/itmattersprin/itmattersprin.github.io](https://github.com/itmattersprin/itmattersprin.github.io)).

+   Note: this operation performed on Windows OS will result in an "invalid path errors".
+   The CygWin64 Terminal for Windows provides a Unix terminal, it has been tested and works correctly.

 1. from the directory where you stored your local copy of the files
    (if you executed the previous command the directory is called